roman-milk/roman-milk.github.io/the-naughty-boy.md

  'Yes, darling,' she sighed.
 'Just let it all go.
 Let it go into me.
 I want to feel you coming inside me.'

  And then we both climaxed, my jizm squirting into her accommodating body while her arms and legs came around me.
 When I was spent she held me against her, my cock still inside her body.
-Report_Story #2